-Since returning to Austin in 2013, I have enjoyed learning about the city’s “startup scene.”
+Since returning to Austin, I have enjoyed learning about the city’s “startup scene.”
 Austin has become one of the nation’s leading “tech” cities.
 Nav Athwal noted in Forbes, “5 Cities Poised To Be The Next Silicon Valley Tech Hub,” and he placed Austin at the top of the list.

 Drew Hendricks wrote an insightful article for Forbes that I enjoyed, “7 Steps to Getting Funding For Your Startup.”
-These same steps ring true for nonprofit organizations engaged in raising major gifts, in my more than twenty years of experience.
+These same steps ring true for nonprofit organizations engaged in raising major gifts.
 Drew suggests:

 - Have a plan of attack